arichiardi/fonda/README.md

 and those values will be passed to the callback wrapper function.
 It should have the signature `(fn [callback-value ctx step-res])`.
 Can be used to dispatch events instead of calling functions.
 And because the values of the step callbacks are now data, it can be tested.

-### Steps and callback functions signature changed to receive the result from the previous step
+### Success callback functions signature changed to receive the result from the last step
-The first steps's function signature remains the same, but consequent steps receive one more argument `(fn [ctx prev-step-res])`.
-The first argument remains the same - the context - and the second argument is the result of the previous step.
+The first argument remains the same - the context - and the second argument is the result of the last step executed.

 ### Path is now optional
 If a step doesn't define a `:path`,  the step will not augment the context, and the result of the step can only be used by the next step